richardsonian/RadioTransfer/README.md

 # Radio Transfer
-Radio Transfer is a Minecraft mod which allows players to build customizable, upgradeable radios which can wirelessly transfer items, fluids, power, and data.
+Radio Transfer is a Minecraft mod which allows players to build customizable, upgradeable multiblock radios which can wirelessly transfer items, fluids, power, and data.

 ## How to intitialize environment and run from the source code (Using IntelliJ IDEA)
 _steps copied from the [Forge Documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/#terminal-free-intellij-idea-configuration) (Section: "Terminal-free IntelliJ IDEA configuration")_